-Our Social Compliance Committee is comprised of senior leadership from the U.S., Canada and Europe and from relevant disciplines within TJX, including merchandising, sourcing, imports, compliance, enterprise risk management, legal and global communications.
-The Committee meets on a regular basis and oversees compliance of TJX’s ethical sourcing initiative, which is coordinated by our Assistant Vice President (AVP), Global Social Compliance, who has specific responsibility for managing and overseeing our ethical sourcing program.
+Our Social Compliance Committee is comprised of senior leadership from the U.S., Canada, and Europe and from relevant disciplines within TJX, including Merchandising, Sourcing, Imports, Compliance, Enterprise Risk Management, Legal and Global Communications.
+The Committee meets on a regular basis and oversees compliance of TJX’s ethical sourcing initiative, which is coordinated by our Assistant Vice President (AVP), Global Social Compliance, who has specific responsibility for managing and overseeing our Ethical Sourcing Program.
 This global social compliance position reports to the Senior Vice President, Chief Risk and Compliance Officer, and works closely with representatives of the different purchasing functions across all of TJX’s businesses and with the Social Compliance Committee.

-Some of our merchandise is manufactured for us and some is designed by our own fashion and style experts, particularly when what we are seeing in the marketplace is not the right value for our customers, meaning the right combination of brand, fashion, price and quality.
+Some of our merchandise is manufactured for us and some is designed by our own fashion and style experts, particularly when what we are seeing in the marketplace is not the right value for our customers, meaning the right combination of brand, fashion, price, and quality.
 We believe our responsible sourcing efforts are best devoted to products we have designed and have been manufactured for us, because this is where we are most likely to be able to have a meaningful impact.

 Factories manufacturing the products we design are required to undergo periodic audits to ensure adherence to our Vendor Code of Conduct.
 Our goal is to conduct biennial audits of factories in good standing.
 Factories requiring additional monitoring are targeted to be revisited within six months of the prior audit.